OSAC logo

 The U.S. Department of State has not included a Crime “C” Indicator on the Travel Advisory for Iraq.

 Some groups may capitalize on the disarray inside the current Iraqi government to incite further chaos inside the country.
-Currently, Iranian-Aligned militia groups (IAMGs) use low-yield and crude IEDs in Baghdad city to intimidate and extort small business owners in protection rackets.
+Currently, there is a minimal threat of IEDs targeting U.S. citizens or interests.
+Although while they are still present, they are primarily used by tribal infighting or family quarrels.
+In addition to this, Iranian-Aligned militia groups (IAMGs) use low-yield and crude sound bombs in Baghdad city to intimidate and extort small business owners in protection rackets.

 Erbil and the Iraqi Kurdistan Region (IKR):